-- VISION 2020 is a common, overarching vision for directing growth into urban areas and regional growth centers in an environmentally responsible way, fostering economic development, and providing efficient transportation.
-As of 2006, VISION 2020 is currently under review to extend it another 20 years (VISION 2020 + 20). - Destination 2030, the region's long-range transportation plan, was developed in 2001 to build on VISION 2020's transportation policies with a program for addressing transportation improvements.
+- VISION 2040 is a common, overarching vision for directing growth into urban areas and regional growth centers in an environmentally responsible way, fostering economic development, and providing efficient transportation. - Transportation 2040, the region's long-range transportation plan, was developed in 2009 to build on VISION 2040's transportation policies with a program for addressing transportation improvements.